-About the authors This report has been co-authored by Hywel Lloyd and Andy Regan
+About the authors

+This report has been co-authored by Hywel Lloyd and Andy Regan

-Hvwel Llovd is the founder of Facilitating the Future, an independent consultancy that promotes systemic and sustainable solutions to public policy challenges.
-He also works at the Active Building Centre, leading on government engagement in their mission to accelerate the UK's drive towards net-zero carbon by transforming the way buildings are powered and heated.
-He is a previous Specialist Policy Advisor to UK Secretaries of State at DCLG and Defra, where he oversaw policy that included Zero Carbon Homes, while also supporting DECC in the creation of the first suite of Energy Planning Policy Statements.
-He is a non-executive board member of UK100, the local authority clean energy network, and a member of the IWA.
+Andy Regan was Policy and External Affairs Hywel Lloyd is the founder of Facilitating Manager at the IWA from September 2019 to the Future, an independent consultancy that October 2021.
+Andy previously specialised in promotes systemic and sustainable solutions energy policy in roles at Citizens Advice and to public policy challenges.
+He also works Ofgem, including co-chairing the Fuel Poverty at the Active Building Centre, leading on Coalition Cymru. government engagement in their mission to accelerate the UK's drive towards net-zero carbon by transforming the way buildings are powered and heated.
+He is a previous policy that included Zero Carbon Homes, while also supporting DECC in the creation of the first suite of Energy Planning Policy